healthchecks/healthchecks/templates/docs/http_api.md

 but the client sends 123 bytes in the request body, SITE_NAME will store the first 100 bytes, and ignore the remaining 23.
 The client can use this header to decide how much data to send in the request bodies of subsequent requests.

+### Query Parameters

+rid=&lt;uuid&gt;
+:   Optional, specifies a run ID of this ping.
+The value must be a client-picked
+    UUID in the canonical textual representation.

+    Example: `rid=123e4567-e89b-12d3-a456-426614174000`.

 ### Response Codes